-NSW SES is a volunteer-based organisation that provides emergency assistance to the people of NSW 24 hours a day, seven days a week, 365 days a year.
+NSW SES is a volunteer-based organisation that provides emergency assistance to the people of NSW 24 hours a day, 7 days a week, 365 days a year.
 It is the approximately 9,000 volunteers across the state that make this possible.

 We are the lead agency for flood, storm and tsunami in NSW.
 We manage responses to these emergencies and help communities prepare through planning and education.
 We often support other emergency services in a variety of emergency response roles.
 We also provide specialist capabilities including general land rescue, vertical rescue, road-crash rescue, driver reviver and alpine search and rescue.